B2B Market Segmentation Guide

 Needs-Based Segmentation

-Needs-based segmentation groups prospects based on their specific business challenges, use cases, and desired outcomes rather than demographic characteristics.
-Needs-based segments often cut across traditional firmographic boundaries but create the most targeted criteria.
+Needs-based segmentation groups prospects by their specific business challenges, use cases, and desired outcomes, setting aside demographic characteristics as the primary sorting criteria.
+Needs-based segments often cut across traditional firmographic boundaries, but they create the most targeted criteria you can build messaging around.

 Related Terms: